 - No annual fee.
 You’ll never pay a maintenance fee to use Klarna.

 - Zero-interest options.
-If you choose the “Pay 30 days later” or “Pay in 3” options, you’ll pay no interest on your purchase.
+If you choose “Pay in 30 days” or “Pay in 3 instalments”, you’ll pay no interest on your purchase.

 - Autopay.
-Set up automatic minimum payments from your bank account to your Klarna account.
+You can set up automatic minimum payments from your bank account to your Klarna account.

 - Secure.
 Klarna has an anti-fraud protection policy.
 If you see an unauthorised purchase with your account, report the problem to Klarna and the company says it will make it right.

 - Payment reminders.
-Klarna gives you a nudge two days before each payment is due.
+Klarna gives you a nudge 2 days before each payment is due.